thisbenrogers/node-express-review/Section3.md

 ## Updates documentation

-- [ ] On a new branch, make sure that each of your `/api/...` endpoints are documented well, including any body data they require, filtering they may offer, validation included, and what data each endpoint returns.
+- [ ] Make sure that each of your `/api/...` endpoints are documented well, including any body data they require, filtering they may offer, validation included, and what data each endpoint returns.
 Document this clearly and concisely, so that it is very easy to browse.

 - [ ] Commit and push these changes